Core Concepts

 - Distributed: Networks span across clouds, data centers, and edge locations seamlessly

-- Authenticated: Access controlled by network keys and OAuth permissions
+- Authenticated: Access controlled by registration keys and OAuth permissions

 Registration